Skip to main content

 This year we have a number of shows which will have BSL (British Sign Language) interpreters present or feature integrated BSL within performances.
 These include:

 Not all shows are BSL interpreted.
-For a schedule of BSL interpreted show times please check the BSL show schedule.
+For a schedule of BSL interpreted show times see below.

 For non-Integrated shows, SIRF BSL Interpreters can be easily identified in ‘BSL’ t-shirts.